Hariprasad Chaurasia

-Early life
+Early life and education

-Chaurasia was born in Allahabad (1938) (present day Prayagraj) in the Indian state of Uttar Pradesh.
-His mother died when he was six years old.
+Chaurasia was born in Allahabad (present day Prayagraj) in the United Provinces (present Uttar Pradesh).
+His mother died when he was six years old, after which he was brought up by his father, Chhedilal Pehelwan, who was a professional wrestler.< and his elder sister.
 He had to learn music without his father's knowledge, as his father wanted him to become a wrestler.
-Chaurasia did go to the Akhada and trained with his father for some time, although he also started learning music and practising at his friend's house.
+Chaurasia did go to the Akhada and trained with his father for some time, although he also started learning stenography and Hindustani vocal music from his neighbour, Pandit Rajaram at the age of 15.
+Later, he switched to playing the flute under the tutelage of Bholanath Prasanna of Varanasi for eight years.